Rhelli/Rails-Blogger/README.md

 <a href="app/assets/tags-screen.gif"><img src="app/assets/tags-screen.gif" alt="Tags Screen" width="800" height="464"></a>

-> Users can browse articles via Tags and can delete tags when they are logged in.
+> Users can browse through articles via Tags and can delete tags when they are logged in.

 ******